haiwera-silk-cd/magento-devdocs/guides/v2.2/frontend-dev-guide/tools/using_grunt.md

 You can also use the other way to declare a custom config file:

-1. In your Grunt related scripts, in the file router set the alias and path to the default configuration file.
-For example, for the `themes.js` configuration file this would look like following:
+1. In your Grunt related scripts, in the file router set the alias and path to the default configuration file. 例如， for the `themes.js` configuration file this would look like following:

        filesRouter.set('themes', 'dev/tools/grunt/configs/themes');

    It must be added earlier, than the `get()` method with  this alias is called.

 2. In the `dev/tools/grunt/configs/` directory, create a copy of the default configuration file.
-Change its name by adding the ".loc" suffix.
-For example, your copy of `themes.js` will be `themes.loc.js`.
+Change its name by adding the ".loc" suffix. 例如， your copy of `themes.js` will be `themes.loc.js`.

 ### How to use custom configuration file